eunicepoh98/mimoBotNode/README.md

 What needs to be done
 + facebook access_token verification
 + other user columns
++ combining with other tables
++ saving resume to file system

 ### Need to create config.js file
 Contents in config.js